Haneef-Ur-Rahman/todo-list-firebase/README.md

 ## ⚠️ Important Notes

 - This implementation uses client-side JavaScript for Firebase operations
-- For production use, consider implementing proper security rules in Firebase
 - The current Firebase configuration is for demonstration purposes

 Enjoy organizing your tasks with style!
 The glowing interface makes productivity fun. 💫